-The most sensitive recipients will be Steller's sea eagles and the protected species of lichens, but the project envisages a number of environmental measures to mitigate/eliminate the impacts.
+The most sensitive recipients will be Steller's sea eagles and the protected species of lichens, but the OPFC Project envisages several environmental measures to mitigate/eliminate the impacts.

 Impacts and risks are generally limited to a small area and a relatively short duration of construction, the Company's similar experience during construction of the OPF, and the existing system of environmental protection, social policy and safety standards.